ianir/Arielou/README.md

 Subsequent, concatenated methods take German style annotation str.StripConcatSchlaffenGehen.

-All variable are global, unless declared at the top.
+All variables are global, unless declared at the top.

 Variables must be declared by the PleaseLét keyword.